dusanov/Shell-GPT/README.md

 ```
 dusan:shell-gpt$ <alias> file generate-cat-haiku.prompt
- -- logging to: chat-sessions/nerate-cat-haiku.prompt.log

-2023-02-09 13:34:11.447691 Prompt:
- Please genrate haiku about black cat on a cold winter day

 2023-02-09 13:34:15.987140 Answer:
  The server had an error while processing your request.
 Sorry about that!